CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 ![Add Site Binding](../images/adfs_saml_2012_14.png)

 Launch Active Directory Users and Computers via the "Tools" menu and create a service account for ADFS.
 This service account does not need special permissions, a normal user account is permitted.
 In this example we have created an account named samldemo.
-Create another account that will be used for authenticating a user against CenturyLink Cloud Control Portal.
+Create another account that will be used for authenticating a user against Lumen Cloud Control Portal.
 In this example we have created an account named kellytest.
 The full User Principal account name for this account is kellytest@ccts.dom. **Note: Write down these two accounts, identify which is the service account vs. the authenticating user account (will go in the "SAML username" field later on), and note the password you set for each, because you will need them both later in the instructions.**

 Windows 2012 has ADFS included.
 Return to Server Manager to Add the "Active Directory Federation Services" Role via the "Add roles and features" wizard.
 Choose "Role based or feature based installation".
 Accept the defaults for the remaining installation choices but make sure the box is checked for "Active Directory Federation Services" on the "Server Roles" step. (see screenshot below)